Cooperative Education

 Interested students should complete the online co-op application.

-Upon receiving your complete application, the Career Cervices department will review your application and ensure that you meet the minimum requirements.
-You will then be added to the applicant pool and your application will be submitted to co-op postings for which you are a match.
-Completing the co-op application does not guarantee that you will be placed into a co-op.
+Upon receiving a complete application, the Career Cervices department will review the application and ensure that minimum requirements are met.
+Eligible applicants will then be added to the applicant pool and resumes will be submitted to employers based on interest.
+Completing the co-op application does not guarantee a co-op placement

 Once a co-op has been secured for the student, the student will be registered by Career Services for the appropriate co-op course.